VocaFuse/Speech-SDK-Web/README.md

 # VocaFuse Frontend SDK

-Production-ready voice input within hours.
+Ship voice features faster.
+Complete voice pipeline: recording, transcription, and storage in one SDK.
 Framework-friendly primitives: create and control a recorder; you own the UI.

 ## Install